Winter Chocolate Heather

 A variety with spikes of lilac pink bell-shaped flowers and golden foliage that bronzes in winter; great as a color contrasting groundcover; very particular about growing conditions, needs acidic organic soil, will die in anything else

 Winter Chocolate Heather features tiny spikes of lavender bell-shaped flowers at the ends of the branches from mid summer to mid fall.
-It has attractive gold foliage which emerges pink in spring.
-The needles are highly ornamental and turn coppery-bronze in fall.
-The fruit is not ornamentally significant.
+It has attractive gold evergreen foliage which emerges pink in spring.
+The needles are highly ornamental and turn coppery-bronze in the fall, which persists throughout the winter.

 Winter Chocolate Heather is a multi-stemmed evergreen shrub with a mounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.